xyproto/algernon/README.md

 * Algernon will fall back to the built-in Bolt database if no Redis server is available.
 * The HTML title for a rendered Markdown page can be provided by the first line specifying the title, like this: `title: Title goes here`.
 This is a subset of MultiMarkdown.
 * No file converters needs to run in the background (like for SASS).
 Files are converted on the fly.
 * If `-autorefresh` is enabled, the browser will automatically refresh pages when the source files are changed.
 Works for Markdown, Lua error pages and Amber (including Sass, GCSS and *data.lua*).
-This only works on Linux and OS X, for now.
+This only works on Linux and macOS, for now.
 If listening for changes on too many files, the OS limit for the number of open files may be reached.
 * Includes an interactive REPL.
 * If only given a Markdown filename as the first argument, it will be served on port 3000, without using any database, as regular HTTP.
 Handy for viewing `README.md` files locally.
 * Full multi-threading.
 All available CPUs will be used.